-The Borough has a population of around 57,6002.
+The Borough has a population of around 57,1322, which equates to approximately 1 person per hectare.
 Clitheroe remains the main administrative centre having 14,765 inhabitants3 and lies at the heart of the Borough, whilst Longridge, the other main town, lies in the west.
 Longridge has a population of approximately 7,7244.
 The remainder of the area is mainly rural with a number of villages ranging in size from large villages such as Sabden, and Chatburn through to small hamlets such as Great Mitton and Paythorne.